 About the course

-This one-year, full-time, taught course leads to an MSc in Radiation Biology, which comprises a five-month theoretical lecture-based syllabus followed by a five-month research project.
+This one-year, full-time, taught course leads to an MSc in Radiation Biology, which comprises a seven-month theoretical lecture-based syllabus followed by a five-month research project.

 The core theoretical course covers the emerging areas of fundamental radiation biology for oncology and its treatment by radiotherapy, along with the hazards associated with radiation exposure.
 Lectures will also introduce students to key areas of research and innovative developments in treatment.